Creeping Moss (Selaginella) Indoor Care, Propagation, Problems and Solutions

 How to propagate Creeping Moss from stem-tip cuttings

-Take 4-5 in. long stem-tip cuttings from a healthy Creeping Moss and strip off most of the lower leaves.
+Take 4-5 inches long stem-tip cuttings from a healthy Creeping Moss and strip off most of the lower leaves.

 Insert the lower cut end of the cuttings in moist free-draining soil and place the set up in a warm, well-lit place away from direct sunlight.